DrPintoThe2nd/SCINKD/README.md

 At its core, SCINKD is a theoretical framework to identify sex chromosomes that operates under a few generalized assumptions of a diploid genome.
   1. Polymorphisms are broadly uniform between haplotypes within a single diploid individual.
   2. The density of genetic differences occur at much higher densities on the sex-limited region of the sex chromosomes
-  3. This density is then identifiable by isolating haplotype-specific kmer densitities and comparing within and between both haplotypes.
+  3. This density is then identifiable by isolating haplotype-specific kmer densities and comparing within and between both haplotypes.

 The current implementation of this tool uses meryl to count and negate kmers from two genomic haplotypes.